tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 I recently moved into an old house which will surely become the subject of many blog posts on _fun_ tinkering and gadgetry.
 But first...

-One night, while quietly minding my own business, I heard a a ruckus upstairs.
+One night, while quietly minding my own business, I heard a ruckus upstairs.
-Realizing I had neither pets nor an upstairs, I let out the exasperated sigh of, "well I suppose I know what my next project is."
+Realizing I had neither pets nor an upstairs, I let out the exasperated sigh of, "Well, I suppose I know what my next project is."

 {{< media size="small" type="url" src="rats.gif" alt="Cartoon rats singing" >}}